firebird-finance/firebird-docs/docs/vtokens.md

 Using ChainLink’s price oracle for ETH/USD, we can accurately calculate the vUSD price from two pools.
 We have chosen **vUSD/WETH 80/20** and **vUSD/WETH 98/2** as two pools to stabilize the vUSD to USD peg.

 vUSD will have its **‘bootstrapping period’** for the **first week** (14 epochs).
 During the bootstrapping period, vUSD’s price oracle will be set to $1.20 USD (regardless of true market price) so the protocol is in constant and stable expansion.
-After this period the protocol will work as intended, using ChainLink’s oracle for true market price with contraction and expansion when necessary.
+After this period, the protocol will work as intended, using ChainLink’s oracle for true market price with contraction and expansion when necessary.
 To reward and incentivize liquidity providers during expansion:
 **35% of minted vUSD** will go to the **80/20 vUSD/WETH** pool.